Explore the Majestic Kanchenjunga Circuit Trek in Eastern Nepal:

 - Trek through a restricted area, requiring special permits and adding to the adventure.

-- Hear fascinating stories about the mythical creature, ‘Yeti’ who are said to inhabit the region.
+- Hear fascinating stories about the mythical creature, ‘YETI’ who are said to inhabit the region.

 - Navigate rugged terrain and high altitudes for a thrilling trekking experience.